maxe04/Todo-List/README.md

 <h1>Simple Todo List</h1>

-Todo List where you can add new tasks, complete tasks, save and load persisting tasks.
+Todo List where you can add new tasks, complete tasks, save and load persisting tasks and checkbox state.
 <br />

 <h2>How to Use</h2>